Skip navigation

 What to Expect at Your Office Visit

-Your provider will do a physical examination and take a medical history.
+Your provider will do a physical exam and take a medical history.
 They will also ask you questions about your hallucinations.
 For example, how long the hallucinations have been happening, when they occur, or whether you have been taking medicines or using alcohol or illegal drugs.

 Your provider may take a blood sample for testing.